-5 Ukraine reconstruction may cost \$1.1 trillion, Ukraine Invest, 27 June 2022
+6 Ukraine reconstruction may cost \$1.1 trillion, Ukraine Invest, 27 June 2022

-6 Ukraine Rapid Damage and Needs Assessment, World Bank, Government of Ukraine, European Commission, August 2022
+7 Ukraine Rapid Damage and Needs Assessment, World Bank, Government of Ukraine, European Commission, August 2022

-7 Ukraine: Rapid Damage and Needs Assessment - February 2022 - February 2023, the World Bank, the Government of Ukraine, the European Union, the United Nations, 20 March 2023
+8 Ukraine: Rapid Damage and Needs Assessment - February 2022 - February 2023, the World Bank, the Government of Ukraine, the European Union, the United Nations, 20 March 2023 contributor is the US, as all of its support arrived in the form of grants, whereas Germany provided USD 1.26 billion and the EU USD 0.7 billion.
+However, these numbers include financial, humanitarian and military aid.
+11

-8 The Ukraine Support Tracker: Which countries help Ukraine and how?, Christoph Trebesch, Arianna Antezza, Katelyn Bushnell, Andre Frank, Pascal Frank, Lukas Franz, Ivan Kharitonov, Bharath Kumar, Ekaterina Rebinskaya & Stefan Schramm, Kiel Working Paper, No. 2218, 1-65., 2023
+9 The Ukraine Support Tracker: Which countries help Ukraine and how?, Christoph Trebesch, Arianna Antezza, Katelyn Bushnell, Andre Frank, Pascal Frank, Lukas Franz, Ivan Kharitonov, Bharath Kumar, Ekaterina Rebinskaya & Stefan Schramm, Kiel Working Paper, No. 2218, 1-65., 2023

-Military aid worth EUR 62.24 billion has also been committed, however, this briefing focuses on recovery and reconstruction, therefore military aid is not taken into account.
+Military aid of EUR 102.73 billion has been committed, however, this briefing focuses on recovery and reconstruction, and does not take it into account.